If you're going to be deported from the UK

 If you can’t appeal

-If you can’t appeal, your only option is to take your case to a judicial review.
-You’ll need to do this within 3 months of receiving the decision.
+If you can’t appeal, you might be able to take your case to a judicial review.
+You’ll need to do this within 3 months of receiving the Home Office’s decision.

-If you leave the UK voluntarily
+Leaving the UK voluntarily

 If you pay for your journey home, you can apply to return to the UK in 1 year.